 Football index – the original GAME CHANGER

 Firstly, Football Index (FI), the most established platform.
-Founded in 2015, this company now has nearly 5 years of experience and has had the time to refine the product and develop awareness of the brand.
-The app and website outstrip the competitors in terms of speed and functionality (this may come as a shock to traders who are only used to FI but trust me, that’s true!) and depositing and withdrawing cash is generally quick and straightforward.
+Founded in 2015, this company now has over 5 years of experience and has had the time to refine the product and develop awareness of the brand.
+The app and website outstrip most the competitors in terms of speed and functionality and depositing and withdrawing cash is generally quick and straightforward.
 In 2019, FI announced a link-up with Nasdaq, demonstrating the ambition of the team to grow and evolve the product even further.

 FI is a pure trading platform with no other bells and whistles.
 It seeks to emulate the stock market with traders investing in football players, rather than traditional stocks and shares.
 Players can be ‘bought’ across all leagues and nationalities, although coverage is patchy outside of the 5 main leagues and there are still some key players missing in the main leagues too.
 There are essentially two ways to earn money – through capital appreciation and through dividends.
 FI is also pretty generous with deposit bonuses and giveaways, especially during the quieter periods like the summer break.

-The price mechanics of the platform are in the process of changing, as FI is part-way through introducing an order book structure.
+The price mechanics of the platform have recently changed.
+FI introduced an order book system earlier in the year, making things almost entirely peer-to-peer.
 There are two ways to buy and sell players.
 Buying or selling instantly at the market price or putting in a sell offer or bid to pitch above or below that price.
-This isn’t a fully fledged order book yet as there is no visibility of market depth but it does allow traders to begin to target a strategy of trading within the spread (the difference between the buy and sell price), picking up players via low-ball offers and selling on as their spread closes.
+There is some visibility of market depth to help traders target a strategy of trading within the spread (the difference between the buy and sell price), picking up players via low-ball offers and selling on as their spread closes.

 (Note that previous to the order book structure, prices movements functioned a bit like each player being an individual pyramid scheme, with around 900 shares purchased moving the listed price of the player up by 1p (or 900 shares being listed to market dropping the price by 1p).
 This meant that as FI grew its reach, all traders benefited (‘a rising tide lifts all boats’ as they say).
 For this reason, most traders have profited handsomely from the platform during its developmental phase).

-As of 10th October 2020, the cost of one share in a player ranges between 9p and £10.86 at market price, with most of the top players having a spread of under 20%.
-At the lower end, it’s not uncommon to see spreads in excess of 50% with out of favour players often having no sell price at all.
+As of 27th December 2020, the cost of one share in a player ranges between 7p and £7.09 at market price, with most of the top players having a spread of under 25%.
+At the lower end, it’s not uncommon to see spreads in excess of 50% with out of favour players sometimes having no sell price at all.
 This has increased the risk on the platform considerable as traders can no longer guarantee a ‘cash out’ option at any time, meaning that dividend yield is more important now than ever.

-FI are currently on the brink of moving towards full order books, powered by Nasdaq.
-This will include a new 2% commission charge on matched bids.
-The impact of this is yet to be seen but it’s certainly a positive step in the development of the product and the long-term sustainability of the company.
-It will make it much tougher to ‘win big’ on the platform but the dividends prevent it from ever becoming a completely zero-sum game.
-However, the path of change is never an easy one and the platform has seen some dips in confidence (and prices) recently as traders try to make sense of the new mechanics.
-This could actually be a good time for new traders to get involved, unburdened by the history of the platform and with prices lower than they’ve been for many months.
+FI have indicated that their work with Nasdaq is not yet complete and it’s clear that the current iteration of order books, and accompanying lack of liquidity, is dampening any organic growth on the platform.
+Compared to the earlier stages of FI, it’s certainly much tougher to ‘win big’ on the platform but the dividends prevent it from ever becoming a completely zero-sum game.
+The path of change is never an easy one and the platform has seen some serious dips in confidence (and prices) recently as traders try to get to grips with the new mechanics.
+This could actually be a good time for new traders to get involved, unburdened by the history of the platform and with prices far lower than they’ve been for many months.

 Footstock – injecting some fun into DFS

 Footstock (FS) entered the field in April 2019 after 3 years in development and an Indiegogo fundraising campaign.
 Taking bits from DFS (Daily Fantasy Sports) platforms, FIFA Ultimate Team , trading and casinos, it’s got a big emphasis on being a fun platform with virtual ‘games’ complementing the usual DFS stuff.
-The downside to this is that its USP is a little less clear and things can feel a bit muddled at times.
 FS was developed by a couple of football fans, rather than a corporate team, leading to it feeling a bit raw and in need of some refinement but customer service and responsiveness is about as good as it gets.
 Access was initially via the website only but an app was launched in early 2020.
 Payments and withdrawals are processed quickly and efficiently.

 FS operates a stock market, based on a simplified order book system, from which you can buy players from other traders and use those players in tournament games to win money.
 You can also buy players directly from FS via random packs (similar to FIFA Ultimate Team), via Dutch auction (for new additions to the platform) or try to win them via ‘roulette’, which is basically top trumps against another trader.
 Player cards don’t expire and can be used multiple times, although can’t be used in more than one tournament at the same time.
 FS do not charge any commission on trades and make their money from pack sales and entry fees for the ‘games’ part of the product.

-Only players from the EPL are included at the moment and tournaments are limited to those involving EPL players – although this is about to change with players involved in Champions League and Europa League games due to be added in the autumn of 2020.
-There are various generous freeroll tournaments, including a season-long £10k freeroll (which will be increased to a massive £100k in 2020/21), plus paid tournaments ranging from 50p up to around £50 per entry.
+The game is largely based around the EPL but has recently started to encompass Champions League and Europa League games and players.
+There are various generous freeroll tournaments, including a season-long £100k freeroll, plus paid tournaments ranging from £1 up to around £20 per entry.
 Players are rated on a star system based on the points they’ve scored previously and most tournaments come with restrictions about star rating of players that can be entered, in an attempt to level the playing field between traders.
 The scoring mechanism for tournaments is straightforward and visible in play.
 Tournaments are the key money-maker for traders on FS but this relies on having the cards to enter them so a fair amount of initial outlay is needed if you really want to compete across multiple games – although the recent introduction of one and two card tournaments is a potential route in for those on a budget.

 Making money through trading player cards is possible, if you have the time for it.
 The order book system works well, spreads are generally very tight and there is enough liquidity for most trades to be matched in a reasonable amount of time.
 There is an instant sell option if you needed to quickly liquidate your portfolio but the value is deliberately set to be some way below the market value, therefore an unattractive option.
 Prices can fluctuate quickly and dramatically at times, which can be a shock to new traders.

 The chief concern about the platform is the number of player cards in circulation and how this is managed.
 The value of a card is linked to its rarity so as more packs are opened and more traders join the platform, FS have to carefully manage the distribution of cards to ensure that high priced cards can hold their value and not flood the market.
 FS are attempting to rebalance things by introducing card holding limits and buying back cards from the market when new packs are purchased.
 This feels a very positive step in the development of the platform.

-The product feels a lot more like gambling than something like Football Index, largely due to the luck/risk involved in things like purchasing packs and playing roulette.
-You can self-exclude yourself from the roulette if needed.
+The product feels a lot more like gambling than something like Football Index, largely due to the luck/risk involved in things like purchasing packs and playing roulette (although the future of the side games is unclear at the moment).
 The tournaments too can be tough to win, especially when you are playing against established traders with large collections to pick from, and the additional entry fee for tournaments can quickly build up.

-The user experience can be a bit clunky at times and tournaments can lag on game days.
+The user experience can be a bit clunky at times but has improved a great deal since launch.
 The developers recently launched a new version of the app which is cleaner but lacks some of the key features.
-The planned changes to card circulation, plus a big marketing campaign fronted by Chris Kamara could be the turning point for this platform with a wave of enthusiasm behind it and considerable potential for growth.
+A recent big marketing campaign, fronted by Chris Kamara, could be the turning point for this platform with a wave of enthusiasm behind it and considerable potential for growth.

 sportstack – spread betting revolutionised